 With a deeper and calmer breath, a more serene mind, there is greater absorption of prana.
 As we advance in the practice of pranayama, we gradually expand our lung capacity and improve the quality of our breathing.
 However, we do not want to force this change, it will be natural and integrated.
 If we use force, the only thing we will achieve is adding more tension and distraction, provoked by our ego.
 This takes us away from the practice and purpose of reducing the obstacles that affect mental clarity.

 “Then that which covers the light is eliminated.
 Regular practice of pranayama reduces obstacles that inhibit clarity of perception.” – Yoga Sutras de Patañjali II.52

-Expire (rechaka) is synonymous with emptying, cleanliness.
+Exhaling (rechaka) is synonymous with emptying, cleanliness.
 We can think about it on a physical level as through exhalation we expel the excess, carbon dioxide.
 But exhalation also accompanies the emotional and mental process.
 Any negative emotion, any recurrent or obsessive thought can be expelled through breathing.
 It is a symbolic process but it has a great effect on the mind.
 Release, exhale, empty.
-In each exhalation you can get rid of something that has already done its job and no longer need, a pain, a discomfort, a thought.
+In each exhalation you can get rid of something that has already done its job and you no longer need, a pain, a discomfort, or a thought.

 We have seen what pranayama is and how it helps us focus our mind and change our state of mind.

-Good practice yogis!
+Enjoy your practice yogis!